 The music sounds better to me when the noise isolation is off.
 The beats are way more vivid.
-At loud volumes most songs don’t experience distortion.
+At loud volumes, most songs don’t experience distortion.
 Strangely enough, the Jackson’s Five’s “ABC” had a bit more thump than the Headspace could handle.
 One of my favorite songs to test, “Fly Away” has a great balance of natural sound with good bass on the beat.

 This is where the Headspace headphones shine.
 They are loud!
 In New York, I commute mostly by train.
 While being on the train and waiting for the train there is a lot of noise.
-Some way more intrusive than others so I don’t always have the noise cancelling on.
-It does a good job of noise cancelling.
+Some way more intrusive than others so I don’t always have the noise canceling on.
+It does a good job of noise canceling.
 When I had the NC on when traveling, I barely heard anything.
-The ear-cups do a good job of noise isolation to begin with.
+The ear-cups do a good job of noise isolation, to begin with.
 You don’t get the same level of noise-cancellation that headphones on a higher price range have.
 But for the price range, it’s great.
 You don’t hear the hissing noise, most headphones get when you turn noise-cancellation on.
 They barely bleed out either, which is a major win in my book.
 I use my headphones around lots of people, and while I want to enjoy my music, I don’t want to be a bother to anyone.

-The Headspace are great, but there is something that slightly annoys me about them.
+The Headspace headphones are great, but there is something that slightly annoys me about them.
 It beeps every time you put the volume up or down.
 It’s not a one-time action beep, it’s every time you go up in volume.
 Let’s say you bring up in volume from 35% percent up to 95% percent, you will hear constant beeping along the way.
 If you’re jamming out to a song and “the best part” is coming up and you want to crank up the volume, the music will be drowned out by the beeping of the volume.
 That’s something that has always been very noticeable to me, but won’t be a deal-breaker for many.

 I also recommend using the carrying case.
 I got a couple of scuffs on an ear-cup when I forgot my carrying case.